TritonDataCenter/sdc-headnode/README.md

 On SmartOS:

 First you must create a suitable build zone:
-  - vmapi or GZ vmadm access to set filesystem permissions on the build zone
+  - VMAPI or GZ vmadm access to set filesystem permissions on the build zone
   - provision a zone, params XXX

 Then to set up the zone:
   - A recent version of node (>= 0.10.26, preferably latest).
   - The [json](http://trentm.com/json/) CLI tool.

-### Optional configuration & automated setup

-The default build should produce a usable result, but there are a number of parameters you can configure for specific behaviour or performance reasons.
-The two main files involved are:

-  - `build.spec.local` which controls aspects of the build
-  - `answers.json` which can automate the setup of the headnode

-Both files are JSON.

-#### `build.spec` and `build.spec.local`
+### Build Specification: `build.spec` and `build.spec.local`

+Some aspects of the configuration of the build, including which build artefacts will be included in the resultant SDC installation media, are specified declaratively.
+The JSON file `build.spec` contains the default specification of all build configuration, and is versioned in the repository.

+During development, or as part of release engineering, particular elements of the build specification may be overridden in another file: `build.spec.local`.
-Keys in `build.spec` can be overridden in `build.spec.local` to customize the behaviour of the build.
-A useful example for local developement is:
+By re-specifying a subset of build configuration in this file, the behaviour of a particular build run may be altered.
+A useful example of `build.spec.local` for local development is:

 ```
 {